-Need a procrastination break?
+Need a reason to spend some money?
 Here's a list of expensive handguns to drool over.

 What are guns worth?
 It's a question often asked of both online forums and local gun shops alike.